The Poop Train's Reign Of Terror In Small-Town Alabama Has Ended

 "While what happened in Parrish was, to our understanding, an unprecedented event, there are [still] small towns like Parrish fighting this situation on a smaller scale," she said.
 "I will say this over and over....this material does not need to be in a populated area...period.
 It greatly diminishes the quality of life for those who live anywhere near it."

-And she asked for lawmakers to pay more attention to regulating the problem.
+And she asked lawmakers to pay more attention to regulating the problem.

 "If there had been even a small amount of oversight this might never have happened."